 A summer camp unlike any other in southeastern CT!

-Welcome to Camp Cuheca at Waterford , an innovative, multifaceted summer day camp specializing in Adventure and Animal Therapy for children and youth ages 7-18 that need individualized support and extra adult supervision.
+Welcome to Camp Cuheca at Waterford , an innovative, multifaceted summer day camp specializing in Adventure and Animal Therapy for children and youth ages 6-18 that need individualized support and extra adult supervision.
 Groups of eight campers are supported by two highly trained adult Camp Counselors and a Jr. Counselor.
 The camp was designed for children and youth that might not otherwise be successful in a traditional camp setting.
 Waterford Country School’s campus includes one of the best Outdoor Education Centers in the country surrounded by lakes, an adventure challenge course, log cabin, a pavilion, nature trails, a fitness trail, state-of-art gymnasium, and over 350 acres of woodland.
 The WCS Children’s Farm and Nature Center is the home of many exotic, domestic and farm animals as well as a wildlife sanctuary for injured animals.
-In addition, camp swimming facilities include local Olympic size pools and Long Island Sound.
+In addition, camp swimming facilities include local Olympic size pools and the local beaches of Long Island Sound.

 Camp Cuheca’s History